Individual Counseling

 Progress may take time: Therapy can sometimes feel slow or frustrating, but real change often happens gradually, and it's normal for some issues to take time to resolve.

 Emotional intensity: Talking about painful or difficult topics can bring up intense emotions.
 This is a natural part of the healing process, though it can be challenging at times.
+That is why learning and utilizing coping skills, as well as communicating with your therapist, is so important.

 What to expect